Outcome Health Description of Methodology

 Outcome Health is a healthcare innovation company reinventing the point of care to facilitate better outcomes for patients, caregivers, and healthcare professionals.
 Through partnerships with nonprofit organizations, health advocacy groups, leading content creators and brand sponsors, Outcome Health makes critical moments more impactful by bringing educational content into the physician’s office.
 Our BPA-certified digital network includes over 136,000 devices in more than 38,500 physician offices and health systems across the country, serving informative health content when it’s most relevant and most needed.
 Current products include Waiting Room TVs (WRTV), Exam Room Tablets (ERT), Exam Room Wallboards (WB), Infusion Room Tablets (IRT), Patient Wi-Fi, and Waiting Room Posters.

 Ad Types and Placement

 Outcome Health clients have several ad placement options across our devices.
-The ad types include videos, standard and interactive banners, and other creative content, such as large digital displays and printed posters.
+The ad types include videos, IAB standard and interactive banners, and other creative content, including large digital displays and printed posters.
 Outcome Health works with clients to deploy ad creative in placements that are approved to run on our network.
 Advertisers can also access some ad inventory through programmatic channels.

-Video ad creatives should consider that waiting rooms are busy environments and sound may not always be audible.
+Video ad creatives should consider that clinics are busy environments and sound may not always be audible.
 Open captions are recommended, and have the additional benefit of increased accessibility for patients who may be hearing impaired.

 Below are specific types of ads available on the Outcome Health platform.